hkeithk/hatchway_project/README.md

  - Better understanding of my knowledge of react/JS
  - Pinpoints my lack of understanding in certain areas, reinforced others
  - Good experience to try styling/ approachs that I haven't used in other projects for better breadth of knowledge.
+ - Should add unit tests in the future just for practice